-In January 2018, United Oil & Gas acquired a 10% stake in the P1918 licence from Corallian energy, with an option to take a further 10% stake before the end of March 2018.
+In January 2018, United Oil & Gas acquired a 10% stake in the P1918 licence from Corallian energy.
 The licence includes a discovery in a well-defined structure with significant updip potential still to be targeted.

 The P1918 licence is located offshore southern UK, adjacent to Wytch Farm, Europe’s largest onshore oil field.

 The Colter Discovery was made by Well 98/11-3 in 1986.
 This well encountered a 10.5m oil column in the Triassic Sherwood Sandstone, from which 41.9oAPI oil was successfully flowed to surface.
 This is the same play that has been so productive at Wytch Farm, and which UOG are already chasing in Licence PL090.

 Well 98/11a-6 targeted an area updip of the 98/11-3 well that had been identified on 3D seismic data.
 It spudded on 6th February 2019.
 The initial borehole did not intersect the targeted structure, but made an unexpected new discovery at Colter South, encountering 9.4m of gross oil pay in the same fault-block as the 98/11-1 well.
 This Colter South discovery is now under evaluation.